 preaching at the original church building in Costa Mesa.
 The place was packed out.
 Yet his name is expunged from the record, damnatio memoriæ.
 I have to admit that at first I was a little steamed about this article.
 But upon sober reflection, it became clear to me that the article, which appeared in the commemorative issue concerning Chuck Smith, was intended by the authors to emphasize that Chuck was a towering figure.
 Indeed, he was.
 But what does it harm to keep a few simple facts straight?
 Listen, people.
 Chuck might have been towering, but he was not always a "one man show."
 He had some help.
 So why is it so hard to give a tiny bit of credit to whom credit is due?
 Not even L.E.
 Romaine, the "Number Two" man at Calvary Chapel of Costa Mesa, was mentioned in the article.
 Did he count for nothing too?

-Since we cannot expect the Calvary Chapel movement to always remember its own history, more than ever, I implore Roger Sachs to stop delaying and publish the remainder of Lonnie's autobiography.
+Since we cannot always expect Calvary Chapel to remember its own history, more than ever, I implore Roger Sachs to stop delaying and publish the remainder of Lonnie's autobiography.
 I think we have waited long enough.
 Lonnie Frisbee was not some inconsequential footnote or a tragic Samson-esque "Bible Story" character.
 His life mattered, and so does the grace of God.
-Come on, Roger, publish the rest of the book.
+Come on, Roger, publish the rest of Lonnie's autobiography.
 Let Lonnie finish the message he was trying to tell.

 * [Update, 2017 Jan 15] Calvary Chapel Costa Mesa has since disappeared from the list of supporters, which happened sometime after I originally wrote this article.
-I can only speculate but I suspect this might have to do with the recent "split" that has occurred.
 It is rather strange that the eponymous church that started it all is no longer listed as a supporter of the magazine that bares its name.